michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0071.md

 - n: a worker who ties something
 - n: something that is used for tying
 ### Family
+- tier: tiers+
+- retie: retied, reties, retying
-tier: tiers+;retie: retied, reties, retying;tie: retie, tied, tier, ties, tying, untie;tying: tyings;untie: untied, untier, unties, untying
+- tie: retie, tied, tier, ties, tying, untie
+- tying: tyings
+- untie: untied, untier, unties, untying
 ### Examples
 - The first of four state-regulated casinos planned for upstate opened in December in the state’s Southern Tier.
 - Rangers scrambled back up the four-division league pyramid to the top tier this season.